alex-courtis/way-displays/README.md

 way-displays must be run as a daemon, a background server process.
 It will respond to your configuration changes as well as state changes such as plugging in a monitor or closing the lid.

-User should be a member of the `operation ` group for querying laptop lid state.
+User should be a member of the `input` group for querying laptop lid state.

 ## Quick Start